Legacy Is How You Live Your Life

 Legacy Is How You Live Your Life Right Now

-And here’s something else I’ve learned: Whether your life is smooth and fortunate, or full of challenges and tears, you can always leave a legacy.
-Right now.
+Whether your life has been smooth or full of tears, this is something I’ve come to believe: you can always leave a legacy.
+Not someday.
+This moment.

 It starts with how you choose your attitude.
-How you decide to respond when things fall apart.
+How you respond when things fall apart.
 How you treat the person next to you when you’re barely holding yourself together.

 Your legacy isn’t about having a perfect life.
 It’s about how you live through an imperfect one.

-Your life right now is your legacy.
-Not someday.
-Not when you’ve achieved something great.
-Right now, in this ordinary moment, in the way you’re choosing to live.
+Not when you’ve achieved something.
+Not when things get easier.
+Now, in this ordinary moment, in the way you’re choosing to live.

-So be kind.
-Be yourself.
+So be yourself.
+Be kind.
+Live with your values.
 Leave things a little better.

 Today is the Vietnamese Lunar New Year.
-Sending peace, kindness, and my warmest wishes to you, whoever is reading this.
+Sending peace, kindness, and my warmest wishes to you, wherever you are.

 Jasmine.